Image of the C&O for Progress monogram Image of the C&O for Progress monogram A graphic image of the words C&O Piedmont Subdivision

 Telegraph Callsign: K

 The C&O (as the Louisa Railroad) reached Keswick, or at least the Keswick area, in 1848.
 According to the Corporate History filed as part of the 1916 ICC Valuation Report, the Louisa Railroad completed 7 miles of track between Cobham and Rogers Mills in 1848.
 That would be very near the location of Keswick.
 Keswick was established in 1849 when the Virginia Central built a depot where its line crossed the road from Charlottesville to Gordonsville.
 The name came from the estate crossed by the line; Keswick was the home of the Rev. Thornton Rogers (I believe that the home was originally built by Colonel James Clark on land that had been part of Peter Jefferson’s Shadwell holdings).
+The estate was named for the Cumberland County, England, home of the poet Southey (Hanson, 1969).

 On January 22, 1849, the local post office was moved ¾ of a mile from nearby Everettsville.
 For the first 17 days the new post office was known as Roger’s Turnout.
 Then, on February 8, the name was changed to Keswick Depot.
 In August of 1887 the name was changed to Keswick.
 At first the Post Office was located in the depot.
 It then moved to a store owned by a Mr. Henry Jackson.
 Jackson’s general store faced the depot from the south and was located along Rt.
 731. In 1953 the post office moved again, this time to a location along Rt.
 22.